stskura/OrangeHRM/README.md

 ## :computer: How to Execute the Tests
   Steps:\
 &emsp;1.
-Open a terminal or the Visual Studio Code\
+Open a terminal or the terminal in the Visual Studio Code\
 &emsp;2.
 Go to the folder of the project\
 &emsp;3.
 Install the Playwright dependencies:\
 &emsp;&emsp;`npm install -D @playwright/test`\